ARM-DOE/ADI/README.md

 To completely destroy the virtual machine, run
 `$> vagrant destroy`
-(Note that it will destroy everything except for the files in [synced folder](https://www.vagrantup.com/docs/synced-folders/))
+This will destroy the VM but leave the <installation_area>/ADI/ADI_Vagrant directory untouched.
+Thus, leaving the data stored in the synced area and the files needed to resintall the VM, should you choose to by re-executing `vagrant up`.

+One logged in your home directory area will be /home/vagrant
+The care ADI libraries are located in /home/vagrant/adi-macosx-master the python bindings in
+/home/vagrant/py_lib

+Your development area where you keep algorithm's source code is located in /home/vagrant/adi_home/dev/vap/src with binaries in
+/home/vagrant/adi_home/dev/vap/bin

 ####Run ADI_Example
-The adi_example1 has been downloaded and everything is set up and precompiled.
-The default [synced folder](https://www.vagrantup.com/docs/synced-folders/) is used for virtual machine to communicate with external data source.
+The adi_example1 has been downloaded and precompiled.
-In this example, the output directory is `/vagrant/data/datastream/sbs/sbsadimetexample1S2.a1/` and `/vagrant/data/datastream/sbs/sbsadicpcexample1S2.a1/`.
+In this example, two output data products are created.
+From within the VM these are located in `/home/vagrant/adi_home/data/datastream/sbs/sbsadimetexample1S2.a1/` and

-To enter the virual environment, run `vagrant ssh`
+`/home/vagrant/adi_home/data/datastream/sbs/sbsadicpcexample1S2.a1/`.

+WARNING:  !!!
+It is not possible to overwrite output files in the VM.
+Therefore between runs you must delete existing files before trying to recreate them!!!!!!
+If you fail to do this your process will exit with the following status
+dsproc_status: 'Could Not Write To NetCDF File'

 - Run C version of example1
   - each time make sure there is no previous written netCDF file in the output directory